italia/eudi-wallet-it-python/docs/STORAGE.md

 - `set`: sets the object value in the cache.

 ## MongoDB

 In the realm of pyeudiw, seamless integration with MongoDB is facilitated through specialized classes, namely [`MongoStorage`](../pyeudiw/storage/mongo_storage.py) and [`MongoCache`](../pyeudiw/storage/mongo_cache.py).

 These classes not only offer a robust implementation but also serve as tangible representations of the abstract base classes, `BaseStorage` and `BaseCache`.
 This classes can be used as references while providing a custom implementation for other databases.
+For a complete list of the MongoDB configuration parameters, see [README.SATOSA.md](/README.SATOSA.md#storage)

 ### Data Examples in MongoDB